 3. Pindar-Berringarra Road

 On the Pindar-Berringarra Road about 30km east of Mullewa there are stunning wreath flowers (Lechenaultia Macrantha) on both sides of the road.
 Follow the road signs to the Wreath Flowers and then bear left at the v-intersection then drive a few hundred metres.
-You will see a few flowers on this left-hand side of the road, but for the masses of wreaths like in my photo above, park and walk through the bush to the road on the right.
+You will see a few flowers on the left-hand side of the road, but for the masses of wreaths like in my photo below, park and walk through the bush to the road on the right.

 4. Coalseam Conservation Park